Bonsai Driftwood – What Is it and How You Can Make One On Your Own

-These specialised techniques are used to create miniature trees which closely resemble those growing in their natural habitat.
+These specialized techniques are used to create miniature trees which closely resemble those growing in their natural habitat.
 Some techniques add to the miniature tree's maturity so it looks older and more sophisticated.

 Other techniques add to its simplicity to create look which adds to its spiritual beauty.
 Some techniques also focus on creating a very artistic and unique looking miniature tree.